Commercial Building (Dayton, Ohio): Late twentieth century

 In 1982, the Commercial Building was listed on the National Register of Historic Places.
 While its architecture was significant enough to qualify it for this designation, a crucial part of its significance derives from its close connection to Adam Schantz, Jr. It is one of nearly 150 National Register-listed locations in Montgomery County, along with sites such as the former Dayton Daily News Building, located on another corner of Fourth and Ludlow, and the Dayton Arcade next door.
-However, the historic designation has not ensured these buildings' continued well-being: the Arcade has been empty for several decades, the Dayton Daily News Building was vacated in 2007 and later partly demolished, with only its oldest part from 1908 preserved and the Commercial Building itself has received so little maintenance that the city has cordoned off the surrounding sidewalks to prevent pedestrians from being hit by glass falling from the building's windows.
+However, the historic designation has not ensured these buildings' continued well-being: the Arcade was empty for several decades until recently, the Dayton Daily News Building was vacated in 2007 and later partly demolished, with only its oldest part from 1908 preserved and the Commercial Building itself has received so little maintenance that the city has cordoned off the surrounding sidewalks to prevent pedestrians from being hit by glass falling from the building's windows.
 Nevertheless, some hope for its restoration remains: a group from Wisconsin has been attempting to restore the Arcade Building with hopes of seeing it reopen and of participating in downtown revitalization.